- What is LLP?

 4. Dividend Distribution Tax (DDT) is not applicable

-In the case of a company, if the owners have to withdraw profits from the company then an additional tax liability in the form of DDT( Dividend distribution Tax) @ 15% (plus surcharge & education cess) is payable by the company.
+In the case of a company, if the owners have to withdraw profits from the company then an additional tax liability in the form of DDT( Dividend Distribution Tax) @ 15% (plus surcharge & education cess) is payable by the company.
 But in the case of LLP, no such tax is payable and partners can withdraw profits easily.
 So, This feature makes it an ideal option for the entrepreneurs.

 5. Lower Compliance Burden Resulting in Savings

-Private ltd companies require to do minimum 8 to 10 compliances approximately per annum.
+Private ltd companies require to do a minimum of 8 to 10 compliances approximately per annum.
 But in the case of a Limited Liability Partnership. it requires to file only the Annual Return & a Statement of Accounts & Solvency.

 6. No minimum capital contribution required